The Black Heart Foundation: Trustees

 Matt is a former England Rugby Captain and World Cup Winner.
 Retiring in 2006 he is now a Strategic Sales Consultant for The Instant Group as well as sitting on the Regional Leadership Committee at global FM outsourcer, Sodexo.
-He still manages to find time to work for BBC Radio as their main rugby summariser as well as continuing to be the longest-serving captain on BBC One’s flagship show ‘A Question Of Sport’.
+He works for BBC Radio as their main rugby summariser and served as captain on BBC One’s flagship show ‘A Question Of Sport’.